Ascites in Ducks – Treating Miss Emerald for Water Belly

 Before doing the draw, it’s helpful to pull back the syringe to test the resistance.
 If the syringe is harder to pull back when it’s in the duck than it is when you’re pulling air, you’re probably in the wrong spot.
 When you’re in the fluid pocket, the draw should be smooth and easy.

 You can watch the draw in the video below.
-(If video isn't loading, make sure adblocker is off.)
+(If video isn’t loading, make sure adblocker is off, or you can watch it on Youtube here.)

 Diet Changes